-Angel Island State Park is located only 30 minutes boat ride from the Fisherman’s Wharf area of San Francisco, yet many people who live and visit the San Francisco area have never been.
+Angel Island State Park is located only 30 minutes via boat from the Fisherman’s Wharf area of San Francisco.
+Yet, many people who live and visit the San Francisco area have never been.
 I went for the first time in late 2018, and it was an incredible island with tons of hiking trails and history to explore.
-I already can’t wait to go back again and here is all the information on the main hike there, the Perimeter Trail.
+I already can’t wait to go back again, and here is all the information on the main hike there, the Perimeter Trail.

 - Multiple hiking trails

 - Camping can be reserved online

 - $20 round trip for the ferry per person

 - Be sure to note ferry times so that you do not miss your boat back

 - This information is from my visit in 2018

 - Read more of my favorite San Francisco spots here

 Here is a video of my time on the island.

 The ferry to the island can be found at Sausalito, Tiburon and San Francisco.
 We were in San Francisco, so we took the ferry from Pier 41, which is right next to the popular tourist area of Pier 39.
 You can buy tickets from the kiosk there and then board 10 minutes before your boat is scheduled to leave.